 - CoConstruct: The Schedule module is mature.
 Constructors can utilize templates, dependencies, baseline schedules, and modify downstream tasks on the fly.
 Notification occurs to the team/subs when the dates change.

-- 123worx: Provides current, streamlined scheduling vertically integrated with estimating and resource planning.
+- 123worx: Provides streamlined scheduling similar to modern construction workflow systems for builders.
 Since estimating and scheduling coexist in one environment, schedule edits automatically rebalance budgets, resource assignments, and job dependencies.

 As it is exercised in practice, 123worx’s single schedule-estimate integration minimizes manual overhead as well as disparities between schedule and cost updates.